Top 10 Open Source Breaches

-Security breaches reached new levels in 2018.
+Security breaches reached new levels last year.
 In a survey of over 200 companies in North America and Europe that had security breaches caused in concert with Open Source software.
 The top breach continues to be ones caused by injection attacks (42%).
 That is followed by Insufficient Logging and Monitoring (41%) which elongated the duration and time to detection of the breach.

 Top 10 Open Source Internet Risks